 "And my mother didn't care a thing about me."
 "Mine, neither."
 "Maybe I should get married, like you did."
 "Be careful."
-"Well, you got this nice big house and everything."
+"Well, you got this nice big house out of it."
 "My Vietnam.
 Except I come out alive."
 So far, she thought.
+"But like you say, he did leave me well off."
+"See there?
+Aren't you glad he felt sorry for you?"
+"Sorry?"
+Heed bristled.
+"What makes you say that?"
+"Well, not 'sorry.'
+I didn't mean that.
+I meant he must have known you'd be all alone."
+"Of course he did.
+But that wasn't pity.
+It was, it was . . ."
+She couldn't say it, and after 1947, she never heard him say it either.
+Not to her, anyway, and she listened for twenty-four years.
+The screams that shot from her mouth when he died were in recognition that she would never hear the word again.
 "Listen."
 She reached back to touch Junior's elbow.
 "There is something I want you to do for me.
 Together.
 We have to do it together.
 There's something in it for you as well as me."
 "Sure.
 What?"
 "There's some documents I need.
 But they're in a place I can't get to by myself.
 You'll have to take me there and then you have to help me find them."
 "Take you where?"
-"To the Hotel.
+"To the hotel.
 The attic.
 We'll need a fountain pen."
 Junior couldn't find him.
-She looked for him in other rooms because when sitting in his study and wearing his tie, there was no trace of after shave; no "Hey, sweet thing" whispered in her ear.
+She looked for him in the other rooms, because when she was sitting in his study and wearing his tie, there was no trace of aftershave; no "Hey, sweet thing" whispered in her ear.
 Maybe she didn't need him to tell her.
 To approve.
 Maybe he took for granted she'd know what to do.
 First, check on Christine; make sure they were still friendly in case Heed's plans went bust.
-Getting Heed out to the car unseen by Christine should be easy since the house schedule was as reliable as Correctional's.
-That evening, she squatted near Christine sitting on the back porch with a soda can in one hand and a cigarette in the other.
+Getting Heed out to the car unseen by Christine should be easy, since the house schedule was as reliable as Correctional's.
+That evening, she squatted near Christine, who was sitting on the back porch with a soda can in one hand and a cigarette in the other.
+Indifferent to the chilly weather, Christine wore a sleeveless blouse under her apron.
+Junior pointed to the cigarette pack.
 "Can I have one?"
 "Buy your own.
 You get paid.
 I don't."
-"Suppose I can't afford it, Christine."
-"You can afford that metal in your nose, you can afford cigarettes."
+"Suppose I can't afford it, Christine," "You can afford that metal in your nose, you can afford cigarettes."
 "Well, I don't smoke anyway.
 Stinks."
-Christine laughed, thinking of the waft Junior brought into the house the day she came.
+Christine laughed, thinking of the waft Junior had brought into the house the day she came.
 "Good for you," she said.
 "How come you don't get paid?
 You work harder than me."
 "Because your boss lady is insane as well as evil and needs help."
 "I help her."
 "Not that kind of help.
 You don't notice anything strange about her?"
 "A little.
 Maybe."
 "A little?
 Who don't leave a room for years but a demented person?
 What you all talk about up there, anyway?"
 "Stuff.
 Her life."
-"God."
-"She showed me pictures.
+"God," "She showed me pictures.
 Wedding pictures.
 I saw a beautiful picture of you at her wedding.
 You were hot, Christine, really hot.
 You've known her a long time, right?
 You cousins or something?"
 "Cousins?"
-Christine lips curled.
+Christine's lips curled.